 What Are Your Goals for Your Real Estate Website

 I highly suspect that you are not in the business of creating a complete and new real estate web application such as Zillow or Trulia in a tech startup manner.

-After the above presented components of a real estate website, hopefully it is clear the type of work that can be involved.
+After the above-presented components of a real estate website, hopefully, the type of work that can be involved is clear.

-But it’s still not complete enough to answer the question about costs in a more concrete way.
+But it’s still not complete enough to more concretely answer the question about costs.